Jacobie Gray – Writer & Director

 A Queensland University of Technology acting graduate, Jacobie transitioned into talent management and casting before coming full circle creatively to work as a writer/director in 2010.

-Jacobie’s three short films have enjoyed international success with her latest work The Beehive, based on the relationship between 1960’s pop icons Andy Warhol and Edie Sedgwick, premiering at Tribeca Film Festival in 2017.
-Her second short film, The Aquarium, won Best Short Film at Female Eye Festival, Best Achievement in Screenplay at St Kilda Film Festival and The Australian Screen Editors Guild Award for Best Editing in a Short Film.
-Her debut short, Cavity, was a Tropfest Australia Top 16 finalist and won the Audience Choice Award at Cinematic Arts Film Festival in 2016.
-Jacobie is currently developing her first feature film.
+Jacobie’s three short films have enjoyed international success with her third film The Beehive, based on the relationship between 1960’s pop icons Andy Warhol and Edie Sedgwick, premiering at Tribeca Film Festival in 2017.
+Her second short film, The Aquarium, won Best Short Film at Female Eye Festival, Best Achievement in Screenplay at St Kilda Film Festival and The Australian Screen Editors Guild Award for Best Editing in a Short Film after premiering at Palm Springs International ShortFest in 2015.
+Her debut short, Cavity, was a Tropfest Australia Top 16 finalist in 2014 and won the Audience Choice Award at Cinematic Arts Film Festival.

-For theatre, Jacobie directed Michael Frayn’s Wild Honey and What it Feels Like (QUT) and was assistant director on The Seafarer (Darlinghurst Theatre Co), The New Electric Ballroom (Griffin Independent), The Dark of the Moon(ACTT) and A Streetcar Named Desire (QUT).
+For theatre, Jacobie directed Wild Honey and What it Feels Like (QUT), and was assistant director on The Seafarer (Darlinghurst Theatre Co), The New Electric Ballroom (Griffin Independent), The Dark of the Moon (ACTT) and A Streetcar Named Desire (QUT).

 Jacobie has also studied at UCLA Extension, AFTRS, Metro Screen and Stella Adler School of Acting (NY).